 Due to COVID-19, Thomasville City Schools will have flexibility in waiving local graduation requirements, while ensuring all state requirements for graduation are met, for students graduating in years 2021, 2022, and 2023.

 The principal shall ensure that students and parents are aware of all graduation requirements.
 School counseling program staff shall assist students in selecting their high school courses to ensure that students are taking all of the required units and selecting electives consistent with their post-graduation plans.
 For students who have transferred to the school system during high school or who, for other reasons, have completed course work outside of the school system, the principal shall determine what course work will be applied as credit toward graduation.
 The principal shall consider the requirements of the Interstate Compact on Educational Opportunity for Military Children (G.S.
-115C-407.5) and the requirements of subsection C.3 of this policy in determining the graduation requirements for children of military families.
+115C-407.5), G.S.
+115C-407.12 and the requirements of subsection C.3 of this policy in determining the graduation requirements for children of military families.

 Course Units Required